 - Head to the Mathom menu on the front page

 - From here, the free chest option will appear - but remember, you only get one every 24 hours.

 Fittingly, the fellowship system in the game is the equivalent to clans or factions.
 They allow you to team up with like-minded players or friends to fight alongside one another - a feature due in future updates - and take adjacent land without battle.
-There’s a dedicated Fellowships menu that’s worth exploring to help coordinate battles and team up in the murky world of Middle-Earth.
+As such, they can help save you a lot of time when trying to invade plenty of land, by reducing the amount of battle your armies have to fight.
+There’s a dedicated Fellowships menu that’s worth exploring to help coordinate battles, declare war on specific targets, and team up in the murky world of Middle-Earth.